 ISPA members' allegiance to the Code means that consumers can view the ISPA UK logo as a mark of commitment to good business practice.

 Where a customer of an ISPA member has a complaint, ISPA can provide some assistance in resolving the dispute.

 You can find whether your ISP provider is a member of ISPA by checking our Members list.

-We mainly deal with broadband issues, so cannot help if your issue is regarding your telephone or website only.
+We mainly deal with broadband issues, so cannot help if your issue is regarding your telephone or website hosting.

 Within the ISPA Code of Conduct are provisions for customers of ISPA Members to make a complaint about their ISP.

 Please note that ISPA cannot become involved in complaints about ISPs who are NOT members of ISPA.
 ISPA strongly recommends that customers choose ISPs who ARE members of the Association.
 If you have a problem with an ISP which is not an ISPA member, we recommend that you contact Ofcom, one of two approved Alternative Dispute Resolution providers or your local Trading Standards office.

 If you wish to make a complaint about an ISPA member, first read the text below.

 Where a Customer or other third party (a Complainant) makes a complaint to a Member that the Member has acted in breach of the Code (a Complaint) the following procedure shall apply.

-Where the Complaint is made to the Member, the Member shall use its reasonable endeavours to resolve the Complaint within 10 working days of receipt, whether by email, letter, telephone call, or in person.
+Where the Complaint is made to the Member, the Member shall use its reasonable endeavours to resolve the Complaint within ten working days of receipt, whether by email, letter, telephone call, or in person.

 Where the Complaint is notified to the Secretariat, the Secretariat will direct the Complainant to contact the relevant Member direct if he has not already done so.

 Where a Complainant informs the Secretariat that his Complaint has not been resolved to his satisfaction within the time-frame set out above, the Secretariat will:

 (a) ask that the online complaint form be used (or a letter sent to the Secretariat if the Complainant’s Internet access is restricted)